 - Say thank you!

 All of these are important for every customer no matter how long they have been doing business with you.
-Make sure everyone on your team buys into these principles and are willing to take the time to provide the same level of service to everyone.
+Make sure everyone on your team buys into these principles and is willing to take the time to provide the same level of service to everyone.

 You can’t grow your revenue without growing your customer base

 While it’s important to focus on improving loyalty and increasing your customer retention rates, if you want to be able to weather the ebbs and flows of the market, growing your customer base is a must.
-Acquisition is equally important, and it should move in tandem with your retention efforts.
+The acquisition is equally important, and it should move in tandem with your retention efforts.

 Customer retention is one of the best measurements you have to gauge the reliability of your services.
-If you see a dip in these rates unrelated to typical market dips, be sure to reevaluate your current process of closing sales, on-boarding new customers, and your delivery of services.
+If you see a dip in these rates unrelated to typical market dips, be sure to reevaluate your current process of closing sales, onboarding new customers, and your delivery of services.